Pilot licensing in the United Kingdom: Ratings

 In addition to their licence, a pilot will obtain one or more ratings.
 These are qualifications which allow a pilot to fly certain aircraft or in certain conditions.
-UK licences do not expire, however to use the licence a pilot must have an appropriate rating.
+UK licences do not expire; however, to use the licence a pilot must have an appropriate rating.

 Type and Class ratings

 A class rating specifies a broad class of aircraft can be flown.
 A type rating permits flight only on a single type or aircraft or a group of closely related types.

-To fly most light aircraft, a pilot must have a valid Single Engine Piston (SEP) or Multi Engine Piston (MEP) rating.
+To fly most light aeroplanes, a pilot must have a valid Single Engine Piston (SEP) or Multi Engine Piston (MEP) rating.
 These are class ratings.
 A Single Engine Piston rating lasts 24 months, when the pilot must pass a proficiency check with an examiner, or demonstrate meeting the minimum flight time and training requirements.
-The SEP (Land) rating generally the first rating obtained by most pilots.
+The SEP (Land) rating is generally the first rating obtained by most pilots.
 This allows flight of single-piston-engined, non-turbocharged, fixed-pitch propeller, fixed tricycle gear, non-pressurised land aeroplanes (with a few exceptions).

 SEP rating holders may undertake formal differences training from an instructor.
-There are five categories of difference: tailwheel aircraft, retractable undercarriage, variable-pitch propeller, turbocharged engine and cabin pressurisation.
+There are seven categories of difference: tailwheel aircraft, retractable undercarriage, variable-pitch propeller, turbocharged engine, EFIS (Electronic Flight Information Systems), single level operation and cabin pressurisation.
 There is no formal test for any difference training; the training is signed off as satisfactorily completed in the pilot's logbook by the instructor conducting the training.

 Other class ratings include Multi Engine Piston (MEP) landplane, Single and Multi engine piston seaplane, Single Engine Turbine (SET) and Touring Motor Gliders.

 There is no Multi Engine Turbine (MET) class rating, as multi engine turbine and all jet powered aircraft require a type rating.
 To add these to their licence a pilot must undergo a course of training and pass an additional skills test.
 Differences training is also required for certain complex features within these class ratings.

+Helicopter pilots hold type ratings for specific models of helicopter, which are normally valid for one year.
+Each type rating requires separate training and an annual proficiency check to remain valid.
+Helicopter pilots can only fly the specific models of helicopter for which they are type-rated.

 Night rating

 The Night Rating allows a pilot to fly at night.
 It does not expire.
 It is required for the ATPL.
+The course includes at least 5 hours of flight time at night, including at least 3 hours of dual instruction, including at least 1 hour of cross-country navigation with at least one dual cross-country flight of at least 50 km (27 NM) and 5 solo take-offs and 5 solo full-stop landings.